ullbergm/startpunkt/.github/ISSUE_TEMPLATE/01_BUG_REPORT.md

 ---
 name: Bug Report
-about: Create a report to help Startpage to improve
+about: Create a report to help Startpunkt to improve
 title: "bug: "
 labels: "bug"
 assignees: ""